sushanthkind-creator/Gmail_summariser/README.md

 # Gmail_summariser
-no more notification blast only your college mails
+no more notification blast only your Important college mails about quize, internship etc...